 I’m always looking for must-read books.
 I’m also picky about who I will accept a recommendation from and often want to know why they liked the book that they did.
 I’ve read so many recommendations that didn’t turn out that it’s made me a little cynical.
 Still, I somehow manage to pick up plenty of duds each year.
-Here are seven that was far from a waste of time.
+Here are seven that were far from a waste of time.
 (And here is my favorites from 2022!)

 Don’t watch the movie.
 If you have watched the movie, read the book anyway.
 The movie will trick you into thinking that this book has a Hollywood ending, but nothing could be further from the truth.
 My favorite thing about this book was how unique the story ended.
 (Hack – take note of who is writing the letters.
 It was a bit confusing at first, but it makes a HUGE difference in “getting” the storyline.